blueburrito24/obsidiannotes/Stuff to do.md

 start using Anki for CS flashcards (also would be good for Arabic and maybe driving theory) Set up bitwarden

+Idea for YT intro:
+entirely silhouetted. blue venom chasing red spider-man through the sky and spider-man flips around to attack, as does venom. then it freeze frames and they both morph into two flipped Bs for blueburrito, then an overlay of a web effect zooming in and out plays to transition to the actual video with some ps1 spider-man effects.

 Read Obsidian documentation.

 need to delete citadel messages from: